irasin/SRCNN-Chainer/README.md

 # SRCNN-Chainer
 SRCNN by Chainer

-SRCNN by Chainer(v3) and python3.
-A Chainer implementation of [SRCNN](http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html).
+A Chainer implementation of [SRCNN](http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html) by Chainer(v3) and python3.
 Please notice that i have used padding in the model, which is different from the original paper.
 If you have any question, please feel free to contact me.